-Although hypnosis is in the effect of our lives every day, it remains a mystery to most.
+Although Hypnosis affects our lives every day, it remains a mystery to most.

-There are many questions brought about simply because of Hollywood’s portrayal of hypnotism; the latest was the movie “Get Out,” where a person would be hypnotized by stirring a spoon in a cup of coffee.
+There are many questions simply because of Hollywood’s portrayal of hypnosis; the latest was the movie “Get Out,” where a person would be hypnotized by stirring a spoon in a cup of coffee.

-Many other misconceptions are surrounding Hypnosis.
+Many other misconceptions surround Hypnosis.
 Lack of education, satanic rituals, cultism, and stage hypnosis.
-Leading people to believe it’s all about controlling the mind against the will of the person.
+Leading people to believe it’s all about controlling the mind against the person’s will.

-Unquestionably when the word hypnosis pops up in a conversation or the mainstream press, nostrils flare, minds conjure up strong reactions of parlor tricks and pictures of late-night scary movies where starry-eyed maidens are seduced to carry out satanic acts.
+When the word hypnosis pops up in a conversation or the mainstream press, nostrils flare, and minds conjure up strong reactions to parlor tricks and pictures of late-night scary movies where starry-eyed maidens are seduced to carry out satanic acts.

-The question most often asked, does hypnotherapy and self-hypnosis work?
+The question most often asked is, do hypnotherapy and self-hypnosis work?
 And the answer is yes!
 Hypnosis occurs in a natural/unintentional way.
-To better understand how hypnotherapy and self-hypnosis work, we need to go back in history and then move into modern science and brain research.
+To better understand how hypnotherapy and self-hypnosis work, we need to go back in history and then move into modern Science and brain research.

-No study can begin without recognizing, examining, and reviewing the history and/or experience that preceded it.
+No study can begin without recognizing, examining, and reviewing the history and experience that preceded it.

-While the suggestive act of “trance” noted by Mesmer and those who followed him differed as to the interpretation, it was Dr. Braid who established the name “hypnosis.”
+While the lewd act of “trance” noted by Mesmer and those who followed him differed in the interpretation, Dr. Braid established the name “hypnosis.”
 So that there will be no misunderstanding, the word “hypnotism” means the same as “hypnosis.”
-The state or “trance can then be called hypnotic state, hypnotism, trance or hypnosis.
-“Hypnotherapy” is the word used professionally by a physician, psychiatrist, clinical psychologist, counselor, dentist, or certified hypnotherapist.
+The state or “trance can then be called hypnotic state, hypnotism, trance, or Hypnosis.
+“Hypnotherapy” is used professionally by a physician, psychiatrist, clinical psychologist, counselor, dentist, or certified hypnotherapist.

 For students in hetero-hypnosis, probably no name in history is as important as Dr. Frederich A. Mesmer, also known as Franz Mesmer, Anton Mesmer, Count Mesmer, and Count Franz Mesmer.
 He was born May 23, 1734, in Iznang, Austria, on the Bodensee (Lake of Constance), which borders Austria, Germany, and Switzerland.

-Mesmer did not truly create hypnosis, but surely his own suggestive techniques were picked up by his followers, and hypnotism, auto-suggestion, and hypnotherapy followed.
+Mesmer did not truly create Hypnosis, but indeed his suggestive techniques were picked up by his followers, and hypnotism, auto-suggestion, and hypnotherapy followed.

-Born in Fifeshire, Scotland, Braid was educated at the University of Edinburgh.
+Born in Fifeshire, Scotland, Braid — educated at the University of Edinburgh.
 As a young doctor, he moved to Manchester, England, where he conducted his practice throughout his stormy lifetime.

 Is Hypnosis Real?
 Let’s look at Science today!

-“Hypnosis is the way we learned our programs in the first 6 years of life.”
+“Hypnosis is how we learned our programs in the first six years of life.”